 13,190 Long Tons

 32 × 20 mm cannon

 During 1954, converted to a ferry vessel, troop carrier and helicopter ship.
-In 1956 placed in reserve.
-Finally in 1961 sold in Inverkeithing, Scotland and cut up for scrap afterwards.
+In 1956 placed into reserve status at Rosyth.
+Finally in 1961 sold to to Thos W. Ward.
+On August 23, 1961 began being broken up for scrap at Inverkeithing, Scotland.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|